vinaykumar-l/vinaykumar-l/README.md

 Software developer and Open-source Contributer
 ----------------------------------------------

 🚀 Hello there!
-I'm VINAY KUMAR, a passionate Information Science and Engineering student at Acharya Institute of Technology. 😄🌈
+I'm VINAY KUMAR, 😄🌈
+Anything that deals with 0's and 1's and in-between

 *   🌍  I'm based in Bangalore ,India
 *   ✉️  You can contact me at [vinaykumar.softdev@gmail.com](mailto:vinaykumar.softdev@gmail.com)